DCWelch/hevy_strava_integration_modifier/README.md

 # Hevy Strava Integration Modifier
-A tool that automatically removes Strava activity descriptions posted from Hevy.
-This tool listens for new Strava activity events using a webhook and updates the description of workouts synced from Hevy with a custom message or format (the current implementation simply removes the description, but keeps the title and images).
+This tool listens for new Strava activity events using a webhook and updates the description of workouts with a custom message or format (the current implementation simply removes the description from posts containing "Hevy" in them, but keeps the title and images).